adicu/learn-webdev/README.md

 This generates `.html` files to be viewed in a browser.

+### Deploying

+Run the following command to deploy to [learn.adicu.com/webdev](http://learn.adicu.com/webdev) (requires SCP and access to adi-website on SSH):

+    ./deploy.sh

 #### Solutions

-All solutions are available by section in the `webdev-solutions/` and `python-solutions/` folders.
+All solutions are available by section in the `solutions/` folder.

 #### Using Vagrant